Guwahati: 65th Filmfare Awards Tickets Now Available Through Online -

-The Filmfare Awards are a set of awards that honour artistic and technical excellence in the Hindi film industry of India.
+The Filmfare Awards are a set of awards that honor artistic and technical excellence in the Hindi film industry of India.
 The Filmfare ceremony is one of the most prestigious film events in the world.
 The awards were first introduced by The Times Groups.
 This award is base on a vote by both public and committee experts.
+The 65th Filmfare Awards Tickets now available online.

 The Filmfare Awards have been often referred to as the Hindi film industry’s equivalent to the Academy Awards in the United States.
 Until the mid-1990s, Filmfare Awards were the preeminent and most-recognized awards in Bollywood until several other awards sprouted up in Mumbai.
 This has resulted in the loss of curiosity among audiences and poor viewership since the 2000s